Father, son 9/11 first responders die of cancer months apart

 Then, as she watched the first tower collapse after two airliners crashed into the World Trade Center buildings, her heart dropped.
 It was real.

 Ginger rushed to her part-time job at a local museum, told her colleagues that she wasn't staying and drove home, she said.
-Then, she immediately called her husband, Raymond, a New York City firefighter at the time, and her son Robert, then a New York Police Department office.
+Then, she immediately called her husband, Raymond, a New York City firefighter at the time, and her son Robert, then a New York Police Department officer.

 "Around 3 o'clock, Ray called and said he and Robert had touched bases," she said, adding that she spent the rest of the afternoon answering phone calls from family members to reassure them that Raymond and Robert were safe.